oretoise/docs/_docs/comm-plans/scripts/check-links.md

 HOST="YOUR_WEBSERVER_IP_ADDRESS_HERE"
 ```

-This script refrences other folders within the slate repository so if running of this script is attempted outside of the Slate repository directory it will output error
-messages. `utilities.py` is an essential helper file that needs to be in the same working directory of this script.
+This script refrences other folders within the slate repository so if running of this script is attempted outside of the Slate repository, it will output errors. `utilities.py` is an essential helper file that needs to be in the same working directory as this script.

 ## Usage
 Running of this script is rather simple after fulfilling all of the dependencies.
-Navigate to the directory of this script in a terminal and run the following command:
+Navigate to the script’s directory in a terminal and run the following command:

 ```bash
 python check_links_py